andrewtrandev/GitGrub-2-way-market-place/README.md

 * You also just use normal markdown to describe them
 * User stories are well thought out, relevant, and comprehensively cover the needs of the app

+A user=buyer/seller
+A user can buy meals and also list meals for sale

+A user should be able to view meals without logging in A user can place meals up so that other users may purchase them A user can logout at any screen
+A user can only edit and delete their own listings
+A user can list a description, price, address and attach a picture for their listing A user can purchase meals by paying through stripe

 ##### 8. Provide Wireframes for your App.
 ![This is an image of your wire frames](This is the relative path to it)
 ![This is an image of your wire frames](This is the relative path to it)
 ![This is an image of your wire frames](This is the relative path to it)
 ![This is an image of your wire frames](This is the relative path to it)
 ![This is an image of your wire frames](This is the relative path to it)

 * More than five detailed and well designed wireframes provided, for several different screen sizes (as required for the app)

 ##### 9. Describe the way tasks are planned and tracked in your project.